echronos/echronos/docs/armv7m_kochab_readme.md

 --------------------------

 The `gen` sub-command takes a single mandatory parameter, which is the name of the system to build.
-The system be either be a fully-qualified module name, or the direct path to a system description file (`.prx` file).
+The system can be either be a fully-qualified module name, or the direct path to a system description file (`.prx` file).

 When using the tool in configuration mode the path to a system description file is generally used.

-The system description file specifies the system in a declaration manner.
+The system description file specifies the system in a declarative manner.
-In configuration mode, the description file is only describing the configuration of the RTOS (and associated modules), rather than the full-system.
+In configuration mode, the description file only describes the configuration of the RTOS (and associated modules), rather than the full-system.

 The format of the system description file is described in following sections.